Believe it or not, this is what everyone wants to know.

 It is our view as a Public Health Policy and in the interest of community immunity that parents have their children immunised with all the vaccines offered to them free of charge by the Australian Government.
 This ensures a broad protection from childhood vaccine preventable diseases.

-It is not in our interest to complicate your primary providers relationship with immunising your child.
-We believe that your primary provider and yourself need to discuss the pros and cons of childhood immunisations.
+It is not in our interest to complicate your primary provider's relationship with immunising your child.
+We believe that your GP and yourself need to discuss the pros and cons of childhood immunisations.
 Our role is to advise you of the Travel Health immunisations we recommend for your trip and we will also provide handouts.
 We will also discuss the associated risks such as insect, food and water borne diseases, the precautions you should take and the risks associated with travelling with children.

-In the event that your child is not up to date with the ACIR schedule please make an appointment with your primary provider for these immediately and get them all done if possible before travel.
+In the event that your child is not up to date with the ACIR schedule please make an appointment with your GP for these immediately and get them all done if possible before travel.
 If your child has had no vaccines it will take about 3 months to get close to full vaccination status, so act soon!